Havasu Creek Waterfalls Travel & Photography Guide

 Try different times of the day

-If you go to the waterfall in the middle of the day, there is a big chance you will have too much light for your camera.
+If you go to the Havasupai waterfalls in the middle of the day, there is a big chance you will have too much light for your camera.
 Try to take a picture in the morning or later in the afternoon (the so-called “golden hour”) when the sun is lower, and there’s less light falling on the falls.

-Use RAW format
+Use RAW format while photographing Havasupai Waterfalls

 Shoot in RAW mode or JPEG+RAW mode, and then your sensor will record more data.
 You will be able to make more adjustments later on the computer during the post-processing phase.

-Be prepared to clean your lens
+Be prepared to clean your lens while photographing Havasu Creek Waterfalls

-When photographing waterfalls from the close distance, you might encounter a situation when your lens will be getting permanently wet (usually, it happens in Havasu Falls and Mooney Falls).
-Be prepared for this situation with cleaning cloth.
+When photographing waterfalls from a close distance, you might encounter a situation when your lens will be getting permanently wet (usually, it happens in Havasu Falls and Mooney Falls).
+Be prepared for this situation with a cleaning cloth.
 Finally after setting your scene, before pressing the shutter release, please gently clean your lens front element to make sure there are no drops on it.

 Cover your camera and lenses against getting wet

-Take long exposure photos with iPhone
+Take long-exposure photos of Havasupai Waterfalls with an iPhone

 Are you surprised?
 Yes, you can do a long exposure shot with your iPhone.
 Just tap the round icon on the top of the screen (LIVE ON/OFF) and turn it on.
 Take a photo of the waterfall.
 Go into your Photos directory and find the picture then swipe up.
 You will have four choices: Live, Loop, Bounce, and Long Exposure.
 So please select the last one and see the effect.